Authored by the expert who managed and guided the team behind the Ivory Coast Property Pack

 Which neighborhoods have the lowest house prices in Abidjan as of 2026?

-As of early 2026, the neighborhoods with the lowest house prices in Abidjan include Yopougon (especially Gesco and Niangon), Abobo, Anyama, and parts of Koumassi and Port-Bouët.
+As of early 2026, the neighborhoods with the lowest house prices in Abidjan include Yopougon (particularly Gesco and Niangon), Abobo, Anyama, and parts of Koumassi and Port-Bouet.

 Which neighborhoods have the highest house prices in Abidjan as of 2026?

-As of early 2026, the neighborhoods with the highest house prices in Abidjan are Cocody (particularly Riviera 3, Riviera 4, Riviera Golf, M'Badon, Angré, and Deux Plateaux), along with Zone 4 and Biétry in Marcory.
+As of early 2026, the three neighborhoods with the highest house prices in Abidjan are Cocody Riviera (especially Riviera 3, Riviera 4, and Riviera Golf), M'Badon, and Deux Plateaux.

 How much do houses cost near the city center in Abidjan as of 2026?